 Superseded by later SRTP AES releases, but it was pretty neat in 2010.

-Unfortunately, no code is available for this period since I worked for the greatest company in the world.
+Unfortunately, I've been unable to recover anything from this period.
 Pictures of some fun stuff we did for TANDBERG can be found here: TANDBERG Secrets.

 Assorted stuff I had checked out on my last day there.
 I suggest reading the article for more details.